-Nature

-The evidence suggests that people are more likely to maintain regular physical activity in the outdoors - the attractive and changing surroundings aid motivation and it provides opportunities for social contact.

-One in four adults will experience mental health problems at some point in their lives.
-Outdoor activity and contact with nature can help sleep patterns, reduce stress, improve mood and self-esteem, provide meaningful social contact.

 The number of people with dementia is growing rapidly.
 Spending time in the outdoors can bring a range of benefits to people living with dementia and their carers.
 A range of health benefits for young people, including better motor skills for children who play in green spaces; reduced symptoms of ADHD with contact with green spaces; more likelihood of physically active young people in greener and more walkable neighbourhoods.
 Experience of the natural environment by young people can be life changing in terms of confidence, and skills that can enhance job opportunities.
 Encouraging interest in the natural world and outdoor activity early in life instils confidence in using natural settings and has a positive role in supporting more active, healthier lifestyles in adult life.
 The natural environment is associated with opportunities to make social contact, increase intergenerational connections, avoid isolation and enhance community cohesion.
 Experience of the outdoors and involvement in its care can lead to stronger more inclusive and sustainable communities.
 There is a significant relationship between self-reported stress and the proportion of greenspace in the local area.

-(Ward Thompson et al, 2012)

-People living close to greenspace are more likely to meet physical activity guidelines and less likely to be overweight or obese.
+(Ward Thompson et al, 2012) People living close to greenspace are more likely to meet physical activity guidelines and less likely to be overweight or obese.
 (The relationship of physical activity and overweight to objectively measured greenspace accessibility and use, Coombes, 2011) Nature provides an added value to the known benefits of physical activity.
 Repeated exercise in nature is connected to better emotional well-being.

-(The Relationship between Perceived Health and Physical Activity Indoors, Outdoors in Built Environments, and Outdoors in Nature Pasanen, Tyrväinen & Korpela, 2014)
+(The Relationship between Perceived Health and Physical Activity Indoors, Outdoors in Built Environments, and Outdoors in Nature Pasanen, Tyrväinen & Korpela, 2014) What you can do HPHPe Check List

-Connecting People with Nature > Project Development

 Nature-based health projects can be developed at various levels, from national public health communications campaigns to targeted health interventions delivered on-site.
 Projects should be developed in partnership with health and other relevant sector staff, and ideally co-produced through engagement with the envisaged communications audience / intervention participants (people from the target area or clinical group).
 Health-focused projects in Parks and Protected Areas can be seen as providing:

-Promotion of sites for individuals taking part in independent everyday contact with nature - e.g. recreation, pastimes, volunteering, outdoor learning, active travel;

-or supportive programmes:
+Promotion of sites for individuals taking part in independent everyday contact with nature - e.g. recreation, pastimes, volunteering, outdoor learning, active travel; or supportive programmes: